Skip to content

 alt text

-Based on the above connection setting, I tried to collect the room temperature data with the same temperature sensor, Adafruit MCP9808, that I used above for Xiao ESP32C3 with Arduino IDE.
+Based on the above connection setting, I tried to collect the temperature data of the board with the built-in sensor.

 Once I started running the program, the python shell started listing the temperature data the sensor collected periodically.
 Also, I could see that the periphery name and its MAC address were indicated in the python shell, too.